mermaidpurse/wrapsher/docs/decisions.md

 # Decisions

-These are a collection of design decisions that have been made or need to be made, and their rationales.
+These are a (somewhat random) collection of design decisions that have been made or need to be made, and their rationales.

 ## Tools